 With a knack for song-craft and a boundless passion for the guitar, Andrew Wakefield has fast become a western North Carolina bluegrass fixture while word of his talent continues to spread further.
 Weaving old and new, blurring genres, and putting on one of the best live shows around, Andrew brings the bluegrass scene something always needed: a style of his own.

-A burgeoning solo career will bare fruit March of '23 in the form of an upcoming LP entitled Bluegrassish.
-"I'm really proud of this record," Andrew says.
-"There are a lot of local heavy hitters featured on it and I'm honored that they are working on a project with me."
-Some of those heavy hitters include members of Songs From the Road Band, Larry Stephenson Band, The Well Drinkers, Supper Break, and Queen Bee and the Honeylovers.
+A burgeoning solo career bore fruit in March of '23 in the form of an LP entitled Bluegrassish.
+The record features Asheville-area bluegrass players including grammy-winner Charles Humphrey III, Nick Dauphinais of the Larry Stephenson Band, and members of Songs From the Road Band, The Well Drinkers, Supper Break, and Queen Bee and the Honeylovers.

 Andrew remains a contributing member of The Well Drinkers, penning songs like Neon Train and Fly the Coop together with other members Jake and Adam Bachman.
-Charleston Bluegrass Fest and The Radio Room are among the places to see The Well Drinkers in 2023.
+Charleston Bluegrass Fest, Bristol Rhythm and Roots fest and The Radio Room in Greenville are among the places to see The Well Drinkers in 2023.